-In case you’re not familiar with open source or don’t really understand how it can impact your work routine, we’ll put it this way: if your team collaboration software were a vehicle, the code would be the engines.
+In case you’re not familiar with open source software ins and outs or don’t really understand how it can impact your work routine, we’ll put it this way: if your team collaboration software were a vehicle, the code would be the engines.
 When your engines are available for everyone to see them it’s more likely that issues, e.g. security breaches, get tackled effectively.

 On top of that, users tend to look for Slack alternatives because when they want total control over their data.
 In a closed source software you don’t really know how your data is being managed under the hood.